 The following information provides an overview of IEEE offerings and services.

-There are more than 423,000 IEEE members in over 160 countries around the world.
+There are over 409,000 IEEE members in over 160 countries, more than 60 percent of whom are from outside the United States.
 IEEE members are engineers, scientists, and allied professionals whose technical interests are rooted in electrical and computer sciences, engineering, and related disciplines.

 The highest grade of membership, IEEE Fellow, is attained through nomination by peers and approval by the IEEE Board of Directors for distinction in the profession.